godhelpjun/mk-sql-data/README.md

 written in PHP.
 It is a test data generator.
-It's aim is to give programmers the possibility, to generate even large amounts of testing data for MySQL, INFORMIX, IBM DB2, POSTGRESQL or ORACLE databases on the fly.
+It's aim is to give programmers the possibility, to generate even large amounts of testing data for MySQL, INFORMIX, IBM DB2, POSTGRESQL, MS SQL Server or ORACLE databases on the fly.

 The generation of test data is a boring and time- consuming matter.
 Automatic solutions often fill the